 9. Try A/B testing

 Another way to improve your conversion rate is to test your ideas to determine what resonates with your customers.
 Use A/B testing on your website and emails.
 For example, test checkout configurations to determine which performs better.
 Or use A/B testing on landing pages to measure conversion rates.

 You can also use A/B testing with your marketing efforts.
 A few of the things to test include:

 - Email copy

 - Photos or images

 If a shopper abandons their cart, all doesn’t have to be lost.
-You can send email to entice them to come back and complete their purchase.
-This approach is called remarketing, and it can be effective.
-According to Listrak, abandoned cart emails have a 42.7% click-to-open rate and a 20% conversion rate.
+You can send emails to entice them to come back and complete their purchase.
+This approach is called remarketing, and it can be very effective.
+Abandoned cart emails have a 42.7% click-to-open rate and a 20% conversion rate.

 Another way to entice a visitor to come back is with retargeting ads that work when a customer abandons a cart or just browses your site.
 Display ads populate on other sites they visit, such as Facebook or Google, remind them of their interest in your products.

 To do this effectively, you’ll need a Facebook Pixel.
 It’s relatively simple to set up and lets you retarget your site visitors on Facebook with ads that feature products they interacted with on your site.

 Approximately 26% of customers will return to a site through retargeting.
 The ad might be just the push someone needs to return to your site and complete the purchase.